Soviet destroyer Sokrushitelny (1937)

 Sokrushitelny (Сокрушительный) was one of 29 Gnevny-class destroyers (officially known as Project 7) built for the Soviet Navy during the late 1930s.
 Completed in 1939, she was initially assigned to the Baltic Fleet before she was transferred to the Northern Fleet in late 1939.
-After the German invasion of the Soviet Union in June 1941, the ship laid several minefields in the White and Barents Seas.
+After the Axis invasion of the Soviet Union in June 1941, the ship laid several minefields in the White and Barents Seas.
 Sokrushitelny spent most of her service escorting the Arctic Convoys, run by the British to provide weapons and supplies to the Soviets, or providing naval gunfire support to Soviet troops along the Arctic coast.
-The ship only fired at a German ship one time, while defending Convoy QP 13 in early 1942.
+The ship engaged a German ship just once, while defending Convoy QP 13 in early 1942.
 While escorting Convoy QP 15 in November, she sank during a severe storm after breaking in half.
-Most of her crew was rescued by other destroyers sent to her aid, although 52 crewmen were lost.
+Most of her crew was rescued by other destroyers sent to her aid, although 35 crewmen were lost.